Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Theoretical analysis of GAB entropy

-Another important property of any entropy measure is its concavity which allows one to apply the maximum entropy principle.
-In the following, we derive the exact set of conditions under which the concavity of the GAB entropy follows.
-A similar set of conditions for the logarithmic norm entropy is present in Ghosh and Basu~\cite{ghosh2021scale}.
-Before proceeding with the main result, we start with a short lemma that characterizes the behaviour of $\psi(\norm{p}_a^a)$ as a function of the density $p$.
+The maximum entropy principle is a fundamental concept having various applications in statistics, information theory and statistical physics.
+A key property of any entropy measure is its concavity which allows one to apply the maximum entropy principle.
+From a statistical point of view, the maximum entropy principle can be viewed as a special case of the minimum divergence estimation principle.
+Fixing the reference measure $Q$ to be the uniform measure (for a finite alphabet set $\Acal$), minimizing the divergence to a uniform measure is mathematically equivalent to maximizing the associated entropy.
+The concavity of the entropy (and convexity of the divergence) ensures that these optimization problems are well-defined and have unique optimizer in standard settings.
+In the following proposition, we derive the exact set of conditions under which the concavity of the GAB entropy follows.
+A similar set of conditions for the logarithmic norm entropy is present in~\cite{ghosh2021scale}.
+The following proposition outlines the choices of $\alpha, \beta$ and $\psi$ for which this concavity property can be attained.